xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 #Running the Spark-notebook on a Kubernetes google cloud cluster

 Modern data intensive applications rely on distributed computing and storage to leverage scalability and reliability.
-We will work with Kubernetes on google cloud for the infrastructure layer, but any cloud vendor with a kubernetes service or on premise install of a kubernetes cluster would work.
+Frameworks and infrastructure are required to get a running environment, we will work with Kubernetes on google cloud for the infrastructure layer.
+Of course, any cloud vendor with a kubernetes service or an on premise install of a kubernetes cluster would work.
 Spark is a popular computing framework and the spark-notebook is used to submit jobs interactivelly.

 In this blog, you will learn how to configure a set-up for the spark-notebook to work with kubernetes, in the context of a google cloud cluster.